-CRITERIA INDICATORS OF SUPERIOR QUALITY MEETS METRICS (Yes/No) JUSTIFICATION/ COMMENTS WITH EXAMPLES 7a) There is variety in the passing and grain size of content Not Evaluated This section was not evaluated because the non- coverage. negotiable criteria were not met.
+CRITERIA INDICATORS OF SUPERIOR QUALITY MEETS METRICS (Yes/No) JUSTIFICATION/ COMMENTS WITH EXAMPLES 7g) There is variety in the pacing and grain size of content coverage.
+Not Evaluated This section was not evaluated because the non- negotiable criteria were not met.
 7h) Lessons are thoughtfully structured and support the teacher in leading the class through the learning paths at hand, with active participation by all students in their own learning and in the learning of their classmates.
 Not Evaluated This section was not evaluated because the non- negotiable criteria were not met.
 7i) Manipulatives are faithful representations of the mathematical objects they represent and are connected to written methods.
-This section was not evaluated because the non- negotiable criteria were not met.
-FINAL EVALUATION Tier 1 ratings receive a "Yes" in Column Tier 2 ratings receive a "Yes" in Column Tier 3 ratings receive a "No" in Column 1 for Criteria 1 - 7.
+Not Evaluated This section was not evaluated because the non- negotiable criteria were not met.
+FINAL EVALUATION 1 for Criteria 1 - 7.
 1 for all non-negotiable criteria (Criteria 1 - 4), but at least one 1 for at least one of the non-negotiable criteria. e "No" in Column 1 for the remaining criteria.
-Compile the results for Sections I and II to make a final decision for the material under review. - Section Criteria Yes/No Final Justification/Comments 1.
-Focus in High School Yes developing knowledge and skills that are widely applicable as prerequisites for postsecondary education.
+Compile the results for Sections I and II to make a final decision for the material under review.
+Section Criteria Yes/No Final Justification/Comments 1.
+Focus in High School Yes Students and teachers spend the majority of their time developing knowledge and skills that are widely applicable as prerequisites for postsecondary education.
 I: Non-Negotiables 2.
 Consistent, Coherent Content No Work from previous courses is not labeled as such to the teacher.
 3. Rigor and Balance No The materials provide very few multi-step contextual problems.
 4. Focus and Coherence via Practice Standards No Practice standards are not integrated in a way that strengthens the focus on Major work.
 II: Additional Alignment Criteria and Indicators of Quality 5.
 Alignment Criteria for Standards for Mathematical Content Not Evaluated This section was not evaluated because the non- negotiable criteria were not met.
-Not Evolusted This section comes and some break and have seen all a second
+6. Alignment Criteria for Standards for Mathematical Practice Not Evaluated This section was not evaluated because the non- negotiable criteria were not met.